orchestral/orchestraplatform.com/README.md

 Orchestra Platform Website
 ==============

 This repository contains the code of the Orchestra Platform Website.
-If you want to build an application using Orchestra Platform 2 on Laravel 4, visit [the main repository](https://github.com/orchestral/platform).
+If you want to build an application using Orchestra Platform on Laravel, visit [the main repository](https://github.com/orchestral/platform).